Health Watch Home

 Pressure Sores & Ulcers

-Meaningful measurements would include: The incidence of development of bed sores and ulcers, the incidence of patient falls, infection rates and the number of nurses staffing the patient floors.
+Meaningful measurements would include: The incidence of development of bedsores and ulcers, the incidence of patient falls, infection rates and the number of nurses staffing the patient floors.
 Kentucky does report hospital mortality rates and the volume of procedures.
 These measurements are also affected by the skill and quality of the physicians who practice at the hospital.

 #2.
 Quality of Nursing Homes: The US Department of Health and Human Services has an extensive website on quality measurements of nursing homes.
 This data includes the frequency of developing weight loss, pressure sores and ulcers, incidence of depression, anxiety and delirium, along with other measurements.

-In 2002, the US DHHS Nursing Home Compare website was criticized for having short comings in a report prepared for Senator's Grassley and Waxman.
+In 2002, the US DHHS Nursing Home Compare website was criticized for having short-comings in a report prepared for Senator's Grassley and Waxman.
 Download Report

 A guide for documenting and reporting patient abuse and neglect in nursing homes (but is also applicable to other healthcare facilities) is available from the Kentucky Attorney General's Office.
 Download "A Guide For Taking Action Against Abuse and Neglect".